vanheaven-ui/js-weather-app/README.md

 ###  App <a name = "app"></a>
 With the installations above complete, you are set to use the code and view the application built in this repository.
 Follow these simple steps:

-- Change directory into the directory where you cloned the repository. ``cd js-weather-app``.
+- Change directory into the directory where you cloned the repository.
+- Then run ``cd js-weather-app`` to access the project directory.
+- Open the project directory in your editor of choice.
+For example running ``code .`` will open the project in VSCode.
 - Run ``npm run watch`` to start webpack bundling.
 - When complete, open the index.html file using your browser.